ryanczm/Analytic-Musings/_posts/2024-03-10-crypto-stat-arb-I.md

 Having done several paper replications and realizing they are too theoretical, I decided to implement a trading project in Python, to get familiar with basic concepts & workflow of research & backtesting a strategy.
 I split this two separate posts, research and backtest.

 In particular, I've learned Pandas techniques to do quant work on cross-sectional data of a dynamic universe of stocks/tickers.
-My code can be found [_here_](https://github.com/ryanczm/Crypto-Stat-Arb).
 This project is adapted off a [series](https://robotwealth.com/quantifying-and-combining-crypto-alphas/) by RobotJames & Kris: two well-known quants in the QuantTwit community.

 ## Universe Selection